Haley: Kim Jong Un 'begging for war'

 "War is never something the Unites States wants -- we don't want it now," Haley said.
 "But our country's patience is not unlimited.
 We will defend our allies and our territory."

-The Security Council meeting was convened in response to North Korea's latest nuclear test, but it's the 10th time that the council has met on North Korea this year -- and the second time in less than a week, according to Jeffrey Feltman, UN undersecretary for political affairs.
+Monday's Security Council meeting was convened in response to North Korea's latest nuclear test, but it's the 10th time that the council has met on North Korea this year -- and the second time in less than a week, according to Jeffrey Feltman, UN undersecretary for political affairs.

-President Donald Trump has said in recent days that "talking is not the answer," and Defense Secretary James Mattis warned on Sunday of a "massive military response" to any threat from North Korea against the US or its allies.
+In addition to his appeasement tweet, Trump has said in recent days that "talking is not the answer," and Defense Secretary James Mattis warned on Sunday of a "massive military response" to any threat from North Korea against the US or its allies.

 But Trump has also targeted China as complicit in allowing North Korea's nuclear program to march on.
 On Sunday, Trump tweeted that the US was considering "stopping all trade with any country doing business with North Korea," which would include China.